 Laurent Pillot (W)

-The French conductor Laurent Pillot was Associate Music Director of the Los Angeles Opera from 2003 to 2006, working alongside Kent Nagano and Plácido Domingo.
-In Los Angeles, he conducted a new production of Ariadne auf Naxos and performances of Tosca, Madama Butterfly and La Bohème.
+Laurent Pillot was Associate Music Director of the Los Angeles Opera alongside Kent Nagano and Placido Domingo, during which time he conducted Ariadne auf Naxos, Tosca, Madama Butterfly and La Bohème.